-One of the top features that make French bread so tasty is because of the flour used.
-Advanced bakers in France are really careful in choosing ingredients before baking, especially the flour.
+One of the top features that make French bread so tasty is because of the flour.
+Experienced bakers in France are really careful in choosing ingredients before baking, especially the flour.

 The flour used for making French bread often has lower ash content compared to other countries’ bread.
 The best mills are used to make the most excellent grains for the flour, so their bread is incredibly soft and tasty.

-OMG!
 Don’t miss out on these tasty recipes!
-You can pair them with wonderful loaf of bread to treat your family.
+They will show you a lot of ways to turn wonderful loaves of bread into amazing meals to treat your family.